JSSan97/Evolutionary_AttnGAN/README.md

   - `python main.py --cfg cfg/bird_eval_experiments/birds_ie_attngan2_tuned_05/eval_bird_attn_700.yml --gpu 0`
   - `python main.py --cfg cfg/bird_eval_experiments/birds_ie_attngan2_tuned_05/eval_bird_attn_700.yml --gpu 0`

 See .yml file to see configurations.
-Note that B_Validation means to run from all test classes. all_captions runs all captions of the test classes.
+Note that B_VALIDATION=True runs captions from all test classes. if B_VALIDATION=True, EVAL_EVERY_CAPTION runs all captions of the test classes, otherwise it samples a caption for every image.
+If B_VALIDATION=False, then the program uses the captions in example_captions.txt to be used as input.
 Ensure NET_G parameter points to the path of the generator model

 Inception scoring.
 Change arguments as necessary (see cub_inception_score.py), the first argument is the path to the output images.
 Note that pred_path saves predictions into an npy file, toggle --use_pred to use an existing npy file.
 This is to save time as